7. Multidimensional numeric data at a glance#

 Note

-(*) Sometimes there might be facilities available to create an interactive scatter plot (running the above from the Python’s console enables this), where the virtual camera can be freely repositioned with a mouse/touch pad.
+(*) We may have facilities for creating an interactive scatter plot (running the above from the Python’s console enables this), where the virtual camera can be freely repositioned with a mouse/touch pad.
 This can give some more insight into our data.
 Also, there are means of creating animated sequences, where we can fly over the data scene.
 Some people find it cool, others find it annoying, but the biggest problem therewith is that they cannot be included in printed material.
-Yet, if we are only targeting the display for the Web (this includes mobile devices), we can try some Python libraries that output HTML+CSS+JavaScript code to be rendered by a browser engine.
+If we are only targeting the display for the Web (this includes mobile devices), we can try some Python libraries that output HTML+CSS+JavaScript code which instructs the browser engine to create some more sophisticated interactive graphics, e.g., bokeh or plotly.

-Instead of drawing a 3D plot, it might be better to play with different marker colours (or sometimes sizes: think of them as bubbles).
-Suitable colour maps can distinguish between low and high values of an additional variable, as in Figure 7.3.
+Instead of drawing a 3D plot, it might be better to play with a 2D scatter plot that uses different marker colours (or sometimes sizes: think of them as bubbles).
+Suitable colour maps can distinguish between low and high values of a third variable.

 plt.scatter(